-- Major Assessments (tests, projects, presentations) 50%
+- Major Assessments (tests and quizzes, projects, presentations) 50%

-- Practice/Participation (warm-ups, homework, practice activities) 10%
+- Practice/Participation (homework and practice activities) 10%

 *There is no end of course SOL exam for this class, but this class is required by the State of Virginia for graduation.

-Unless specifically assigned a partner or group, all assignments and assessments will be completed by the student as an individual.
+Academic Integrity: Unless specifically assigned a partner or group, all assignments and assessments will be completed by the student as an individual.
 Cheating, copying, or plagiarism on any assignment will result in a 0 for that assignment.
 Please read the student handbook if you have any questions about what constitutes cheating or plagiarism.